ddodogames/Dodo-Bot/README.md

 This bot purely exists just because i got sick of some verified bot but you can use this project and also learn from it if you happen to be a person using ForgeScript!

-## What about v2?
-V2 will be kept alive for a while for those that prefer using the aoi.js version but keep in mind that i barely have interest in adding new features to it anymore.
-It should be also noted that it can eventually break if aoi.js never got updated to follow up some changes djs had done in a new release.

-Most of the releases of v2 at this point will be small ones mostly dedicated to fixing bugs found in the code there (small changes are possible tho).
-There's currently no ETA for when it will go EOL so no need to panic!

 # Versions
 | Release | Description | Status |